 This is the first round of funding that a company will receive after its seed round, when it has proven its concept and begins full operations.
-To receive Series A funding, a company will typically have met the following benchmarks:
+To receive Series A funding, a company will typically have met these four benchmarks:

 - It will have a team with the necessary skills (both business and technical) to create the company’s product.

 - It will have created a proof of concept that the company’s underlying product or service can be built, will function as intended and has a viable market.